Frequently Asked Questions (FAQs)

 Lions Club International and local chapters offer reuse opportunities for your old eyeglasses.
 Donate unneeded prescription and reading glasses, sunglasses and plastic and metal frames (especially children’s) by mail or in a local Lion’s Club collection box.

-Contact the Waterloo Hazmat Center or a local scrap metal recycling business (listed in the yellow pages of the phone book under “Scrap Metal – Process & Recycle”) about their policies.
+Contact the Waterloo Hazmat Center, a local fire protection company (listed in the yellow pages of the phone book under “Fire Extinguishers”) or a local scrap metal recycling business (listed in the yellow pages of the phone book under “Scrap Metal – Process & Recycle”) about their policies.

 Many American Legions accept American, POW, and Iowan flags to ensure they are properly retired.